TylorS/typed/apps/website/content/guides/dom-updates-and-reconciliation.md

 remaining next range and moves or replaces nodes as needed.
 These are bounded-range optimizations, not an unconditional constant-time algorithm.

-`many` works before that diff: retained keys preserve child scopes and subjects, changed values publish through their subjects, new keys acquire children, and removed keys finalize children.
+`many` reconciles keyed ranges directly.
+Retained keys preserve child scopes and subjects; changed values publish through their subjects, and new keys acquire children.
+One range diff inserts, moves and removes those entries—there is no second flattened-node pass.
+Removed ranges detach immediately;
+the parent Scope owns their asynchronous finalization.
 A pure reorder of unchanged values does not rerun each item's setup or republish its data.
-The renderer still flattens retained concrete output and reconciles its order.
+A child replacing its own output is a separate local diff.

 ## Separate native identity from native state preservation